 - Applications in the High Court to remove caveats entered against wills, placing the onus on the caveator to bring probate proceedings.

-- Applications in the Companies Court including to begin, to oppose the beginning of, and to end administration, to restore a dissolved company, for a validation order during winding-up proceedings, for permission to re-use the trading name of a company in liquidation and for the rectification of the register of company charges.
+- Applications in the Companies Court including to place and to oppose the placing of companies in administration, to rectify the register of shareholders, to restore a dissolved company, for a validation order during winding-up proceedings, for permission to re-use the trading name of a company in liquidation and for rectification of the register of company charges.

 - Defending a mortgage possession claim on behalf of a trustee in bankruptcy, successfully relying on the statutory power to adjourn despite the expiry of the mortgage term.